vmware/vmware-aria-operations-integration-sdk/doc/adding_to_an_adapter.md

 >
 > Two objects of type 'my_database_resource_kind'.
 The creation of the db1 object is shown above.
 This view is found in `Environment` &rarr; `Inventory`.
 By default, the identifiers are not shown.
 They can be enabled by clicking the menu icon in the lower left (not shown in this screenshot) and selecting the _identifier_ columns.
 Identifiers are ordered in ascending `dispOrder`.

-For other languages, or using Python without the VMware Aria Operations Integration module, objects must be returned as json, described in the [VMware Aria Operations Collector Framework OpenAPI Document](../vmware_aria_operations_integration_sdk/api/vmware-aria-operations-collector-fwk2.json)
+For other languages, or using Python without the VMware Aria Operations Integration module, objects must be returned as JSON, described in the [VMware Aria Operations Collector Framework OpenAPI Document](../vmware_aria_operations_integration_sdk/api/vmware-aria-operations-collector-fwk2.json)
 .